Solving the Workflow Satisfiability Problem using General Purpose Solvers: Conclusions

 Previously, it was shown that WSP with UI constraints can be efficiently solved by general-purpose solvers with the appropriate formulations.
 We supported and extended this observation in several ways: (i) we formalised the three WSP solution representations as well as techniques to encode various WSP constraints, including non-UI constraints; (ii) we compared the solvers and formulations in a systematic way; (iii) we tested the best solvers/formulations with a range of UI and non-UI constraints to demonstrate that the appropriate formulations are efficient on WSP with arbitrary constraints.
 In other words, we demonstrated that the practical complexity of WSP remains FPT-like even if some of the constraints are non-UI.

-More specifically, we demonstrated that the running times of solvers with the appropriate WSP formulations are FPT-like.
-We hope that this result will motivate researchers to look for FPT-aware formulations of other FPT problems, to enable development of practical solution methods with FPT-like running times.
+More specifically, we demonstrated that the running times of solvers with the appropriate WSP formulations are FPT-like.\footnote{Note that experimental research inherently provides only limited evidence.
+E.g., in our case, we considered only a small number of types of UI and non-UI constraints.} We hope that this result will motivate researchers to look for FPT-aware formulations of other FPT problems, to enable development of practical solution methods with FPT-like running times.

 Finally, we made the new instance generator, benchmark instances and all the solvers publicly available, to support future studies: \url{http://doi.org/10.17639/nott.7116}.

 \textbf{Acknowledgement.} Gregory Gutin's research was supported by the Leverhulme Trust award RPG-2018-161.